 The Tinakilly mansion was initially built by the British government for telegraph pioneer Robert Halpin in 1883.
 Halpin’s crew were the first to successfully lay telegraph cables, via submarine, connecting Europe to North America.
 On their first try the cable snapped in the middle of the Atlantic and the crew had to return to Ireland to regroup.
 They would eventually return, repair the cable and connect Ireland with New Foundland.
 The crown was pleased, the mansion was built, and over the years re-sold and turned into a majestic guest house.

 Since the Tinakilly Manor House had the availability they upgraded us to a junior suite, as per their general policy (which is an awesome one!).
 The room was massive, comfortable, clean and tastefully decorated with antique furniture and paintings.
-Bell and I were very impressed, as it’s rare that hotels exceed our expectations on the budget we travel on.
+Bell and I were very impressed, as it is rare that hotels exceed our expectations.

 Wicklow Dining Options